abavisg/may-vibes-5/README.md

 The system includes several features to facilitate development:

-### Mock Data Generation

-When the TwelveData API key is not available or `FORCE_MOCK_DATA=true`, the Poller service generates synthetic price data for testing.

-### Signal Stubs
+### Poller Stubs (Mock Candle Data)

-To develop and test signal handling without depending on specific patterns:
+To develop and test signal handling without depending on real market data:

-1. Set `USE_SIGNAL_STUBS=true` in your environment
+1. Set `USE_SIGNAL_STUBS=true` in your environment (only affects the poller)
 2. Configure stub behavior with:
    - `BUY_SIGNAL_FREQUENCY`: Probability (0-1) of generating a BUY signal for each candle
    - `SELL_SIGNAL_FREQUENCY`: Probability (0-1) of generating a SELL signal for each candle

 This allows testing the full pipeline with predictable signals without consuming TwelveData API quotas.
+All other services (pattern detector, MCP, signal generator, dispatcher) will process the data as normal, regardless of its source.

 ### Pattern Detection Methods